outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - make interface query output diagram

+  - query for logic in examples when implmenting functions

+  - generate default function list

   - organize problem/interface functions in interface definitions

   - de-duplicate logic
-    - integrate problem_solving_matching.md & analysis_examples.md
+    - integrate problem_solving_matching.md
-    - integrate changes from interface_analysis.py to repo
+    - integrate find/apply/build/derive logic from system_analysis/, integrate maps/defs*.json
-    - integrate system_analysis code & defs, including example.py & workflow logic
+    - de-duplicate & separate interface analysis logic into implementation/functions

-    - integrate rules from diagrams to relevant documents [0010] Example embodiments will be described and explained with additional specificity and detail through the use of the accompanying drawings.
+    - integrate rules from other diagrams not included in patent applications to relevant documents [0010] Example embodiments will be described and explained with additional specificity and detail through the use of the accompanying drawings.
         [0011] FIG. 1.
 'User Interface Module' illustrates a diagram of a user interface that can accept user input about a problem & program configuration.
         [0012] Fig. 2.
 Interface Analysis Module 140 is a diagram of example components (such as functions & constants) of a program to automatically apply information formats to achieve an input intent.